 Subsequently, Mauli has let me engage more in His worship.
 Through this Gajanan Maharaj Parivaar, I have been able to participate in devotional activities that are further strengthening my connection with Him.
 Maharaj certainly continues to be with me away from my family, and helps me with all my day-to-day struggles.
 I am thankful to Maharaj for all the mercy, care, love and blessings.
 Jai Gajanan!

-Rishi Mudgal lives in Portland, Oregon.
+Rishi Mudgal lives in New Jersey (USA).
 A software professional who dedicated his life for Seva of Shri Gajanan Maharaj.
 Moderator of this website and also active contributor to “Shegaon-Prachar-Parivar” yahoo group.